Back pain and sciaticaHerniated disk; Sciatica

 Back pain can be acute, subacute, or chronic:

 - Acute back pain develops suddenly.
-For most patients, the acute pain goes away within a few weeks.
+For most people, the acute pain goes away within a few weeks.
 Acute back pain is the most common type of back pain.

 - Subacute back pain is pain that lasts up to 3 months.